"ISC BAGILITOS" 9U-10U Boys and Girls Indoor League

 What Days of the week will games be played?

-ALL Games for the ISC BAGILITOS will be played on SUNDAY nights for Session II.
+Most of the Games for the ISC BAGILITOS will be played on SUNDAY nights for Session II.
+However, we will also have games on Saturday, February 3.

-At this time, the exact game times for your child's games on each Sunday cannot be determined, but the games will all be scheduled only on the Sundays listed below and ONLY in the window of time from 4:30 to 8:35 PM to on the Sunday nights listed below.
+At this time, the exact game times for your child's games on each night are not listed, but the games will be played only on the dates listed below.

-League games will be played on only the following Sundays for Session II of the ISC BAGILITOS:
+League games will be played on only the following days for Session II of the ISC BAGILITOS:

 What should players wear to the games?